tomasrosenbaum/Cybersecurity-Testing-Methodology-for-Internet-of-Things-Devices/README.md

 > This section is only relevant if you are testing a device for a client.

 Do not forget to specify the terms and dates for payment.
-The terms will differ for each tester but the goal is to determine when and how much you will be paid.
+The terms will differ for each tester, but the goal is to determine when and how much you will be paid.

 ### Legal